Sexual Offences Act 2003: Extent and repeals

-The Act applies to England and Wales only, except for the provisions listed in s.142(2) of the Act which also apply to Northern Ireland and the provisions listed in s.142(3) of the Act which also apply to Scotland.
+The Act applies to England and Wales only, except for the provisions listed in s.142(2) of the act which also apply to Northern Ireland and the provisions listed in s.142(3) of the act which also apply to Scotland.
 The Act repealed the Sex Offenders Act 1997 in its entirety, and almost all of the Sexual Offences Act 1956, which until then had been the main legislation for sexual offences.
 It also repealed much of the Sexual Offences Act 1967 which had discriminated heavily against homosexual and bisexual men, leaving it largely gutted of statutory effect.

 Amendments

 The Voyeurism (Offences) Act 2019 amended the Sexual Offences Act 2003 to make upskirting a specific offence in England and Wales.

+The Online Safety Act 2023 added two new offences to the Sexual Offences Act: sending images of a person's genitals (cyberflashing), or sharing or threatening to share intimate images.